Find My Horses Presents: New Facebook Policy of No Animal Sales

 As one of the perks of using Find My Horses we post your business or horse on many Facebook Groups and get your information in front of potential clients for you.
 Due to the recent ad removals on Facebook, this has changed with how we can help you sell your horses.

-Apparently, it has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
-Until recently Facebook didn't do anything about it and unless you searched and read it beforehand you never knew about the restriction.
-About a month ago many of my posts that I was promoting for you, my clients, started being deleted.
+It has never been OK to sell animals of any kind on Facebook according to their Commerce Policy.
+Until recently Facebook didn't do anything about it, and unless you searched and read it beforehand, you never knew about the restriction.
+About a month ago many of the posts that I was promoting for you, my clients, started being deleted.
 I looked into it and saw the policy of not being able to sell Animals.
 I had to Google many different keyword phrases to find the restriction.

 How to sell your horse on Facebook

 The best way to get around this issue is to have your horse for sale on an outside website.
 You can then post links to your horse for sale on Facebook in groups and on your Profile.

 If you have a website, you can list your horse for sale then post the link.
 Or you can use a site like Find My Horses and put your horse for sale then post the link.
 You then can publish and promote that link to your horse for sale on Facebook groups and in your status.